SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Guide_for_Summer_2020.md

 3. Install and develop larsoft software
 -------------------------------------------------------------------------------------------------

-You can skip this section if you don\'t need to develop sbndcode.
+You can skip this section if you don't need to develop sbndcode.

 [Details]{#collapse-e478981d-show .collapsible
 .collapsed}[Details]